-Our Bachelor of Science in Aviation Flight Technology prepares you to become a professional pilot in the aviation industry.
-The curriculum includes specialized courses in aerodynamics, aircraft systems, automation, human factors, weather, industry regulations, and crew resource management.
+Our Bachelor of Science in Aviation Flight Technology prepares graduates for a career as a professional pilot.
+The curriculum includes specialized courses in aircraft systems, automation, human factors, weather, industry regulations, and crew resource management.

 Through this program, you will earn your private pilot, commercial pilot, and certified flight instructor certificates.
-You will also earn your instrument, complex high-performance, and multi-engine ratings.
+You will also earn your instrument, complex, high-performance, and multi-engine ratings.

 Aviation Management majors complete a curriculum of core aviation courses, and a General Business minor.
-This comprehensive curriculum provides students with a body of knowledge that will ensure that they are competitive in the industry.
+This comprehensive curriculum provides students with a body of knowledge that will ensure that they are competitive in the aviation industry.
 EMU’s location near one of the busiest airports in the country offers our students hands-on experience, while working side-by-side with industry professionals.